What’s the Fastest Way to Lose Stomach Fat?

 my parents with me at graduation (1994)

-Now, I’m not recommending you adopt my workout schedule.
-However, most health experts agree that for additional benefits, you want to get in 60 minutes or more of structured cardio exercise five days a week.
+Most health experts agree that you want to get in 60 minutes or more of structured cardio exercise five days a week for additional benefits.
 Ideally, these vigorous workouts get your heart rate up.
 In addition, it’s advised to get in at least two days a week of strength and resistance training, working all the major muscle groups.
 Finally, adding in some stretching and flexibility work on the regular can prevent injury and help keep you limber.

 Like many women in menopause, I found that sleep quality and duration can change with hormonal shifts.
 When we don’t get enough sleep, we tend to overeat, which can thwart our efforts to lose stomach fat.
 What’s more, lack of sleep makes our bodies secrete more cortisol, the “stress” hormone, which can also increase stomach fat.